 One of the most-charming operettas ever written, filled with light, frothy tunes, perfectly captured by Elizabeth Schwarzkopf and company in this classic set.

-Mahler: Symphony No. 9 (Barbirolli, Berlin Philharmonic O.) EMI
+Mahler: Symphony No. 9 (Barbirolli, Berlin Philharmonic O.) HDTT or EMI

 The Mahler Ninth was probably Sir John Barbirolli's best recording ever with the Berlin Philharmonic, and it's ravishing all the way around.